 Fuel Your Body with Nourishing Foods

 Food is fuel.
-The right mix keeps blood sugar steady, which prevents mid-morning dips and late afternoon slumps.
-Build meals around whole foods, lean plant proteins, complex carbs, and colourful veg.
+If you’re not putting good fuel in the tank, your ‘car’ won’t run.
+Build meals around whole foods, lean plant proteins (like tempeh), complex carbs, and colourful veg.
 Add healthy fats for satisfaction and brain health.
 Sustainable, balanced eating wins every time.

 Hydration matters as much as meals.
 Even mild dehydration can cause tiredness, headaches, dry mouth, and poor focus.
 Water supports blood flow and temperature control, both key for energy.